-The source of our water is groundwater from a well located in the community.
-The well draws from the Floridan aquifer, one of the world's most protected sources.
+The source of our water is groundwater from three wells located in the community.
+The wells draw from the Floridan aquifer, one of the world's most protected sources.
 Our water is chlorinated for disinfection purposes.
-In 2009 the Florida Department of Environmental Protection conducted an assessment which identifies potential sources of contamination in the vicinity of our well.
-The SWAPP (Source Water Assessment and Protection Program) determined our public water system to have "No Potential Sources of Contamination".
+In 2009 the Florida Department of Environmental Protection conducted an assessment which identifies potential sources of contamination in the vicinity of our wells.
+The SWAPP (Source Water Assessment and Protection Program) determined our public water system to have a LOW susceptibility level (applies to all three wells) due to a small quantity hazardous materials generator in the assessment area.
 You may obtain more information at the web site www.dep.state.fl.us/swapp.